4ndrelim/4ndrelim.github.io/content/blog/hospital/index.md

 Awhile back I wrote about a post on my trip to the [Himalayas](../seeds-of-change-2/).
 There, I talked about how it became a catalyst for many journeys that followed.
 And while I’d like to believe I’ve learned to enjoy life as it is, I can’t deny feeling haunted by the quiet pressure to chase credentials, careers, and high-paying jobs.

 Fast-forward nearly two years.
 Things have changed.
-I’ve been fortunate enough to land reputable internships and receive several full-time offers — both in Machine Learning and Quant.
+I’ve been fortunate enough to land reputable internships and receive several full-time offers — both in ML and Quant.
 I vacillated like a maiden unable to choose between suitors.
 On one hand, genuine interest, on the other, staggering cash. **We like to think we’re above the latter.
 Sometimes we are.
 Sometimes quantity still triumphs.** Or so I thought.

 Now, it all feels strangely hollow and even trivial.
 While hospitalised, I came across an email Steve Jobs sent to himself as he was nearing death.
 My condition is far from as severe as his was, but I could sense the man’s anguish, and resonated with it.
 That **despite all my effort and achievements in this world, I remained helpless when my body needed help the most.** My past worries seemed almost pointless.